 4 1/2 cups of quick cooking oats

-1/2 cup of broken pretzel sticks
+1/2 cup of shredded coconut1/2 cup of broken pretzel sticks

 1/2 cup of dried cherries